AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/create-qual-cohort-analysis.md

 ## Creating the qualitative cohort analysis {#create}

-First, you will want to add the metric you are interested in cohorting, **once for each cohort you are analyzing**.
+First, you want to add the metric you are interested in cohorting, **once for each cohort you are analyzing**.
 In this example, we want to see cumulative **Revenue** made in the months after a customer's first order, segmented by the **User's referral source**.
 This means that, for each segment, we will add one **Revenue** metric and filter for the specific segment:

 ![](../../assets/qualcohort1.gif)